DenisBobrovskiy/RentMate-protocol/README.md

     * #### Server to node
     * #### Client to server
     * #### Client to node

+* ### Establishing Connection
+  #### Establishing sessionID(nonce)
+  This step is done before any user data is exchanged for every single connection.
+This step assumes the encryption password is already known to both sides(i.e the very first connection has already been done).
+(Since in this initial iteration, server only sends data to nodes after the node sent its beacon packet to it).
+The client will send the first part of the sessionID in the beacon and then once server recieves it, it sends its part.
+Both of these numbers are randomly generated 32 bit numbers.
+Once the server and client both have both numbers, they add them to get the sessionID.
+For every message sent from server to client and from client to server the sessionID is incremented by 1.
+There are 2 different counters though!
+One for messages from server to client and one from client to server.
+So there will be 2 incremented copies of the original sessionID.
+This is necessary to avoid replay attacks!
+Once sessionID is established data can be exchanged!

 * ### Boot settings
     Those are stored in settings.conf and loaded on server/client startup in a plaintext file in format of <key>:<value> one pair per line